-Pierce County has already invested nearly $138 million in improvements to the Canyon Road corridor over the past several years.
+Pierce County has already invested nearly $138 million in improvements to the Canyon Road corridor over decades.
 We added lanes, installed new lights and traffic signals, added medians and built new pedestrian facilities, among other improvements.

-To make the final connection, construction on both the Railroad Crossing and River Crossing project stages is scheduled to start in 2025, pending funding.
+To make the final connection, construction on the project—including both the Railroad and River Crossing portions—is scheduled to start in 2025, pending funding.